Collection Guide

 The Big Pieces section is particularly appropriate for images that are very wide (4×1, 3×1) or very tall (1×3, 1×4).
 These more extreme aspect ratios work well for panoramas, tall buildings, etc.

-Step 4: Smaller Pieces
+Step 4: Small Pieces

-For the secondary photos, the process is similar but you only have the choice of cropping them to be square (1×1) or double (either a 2×1 landscape or 1×2 portrait based on the aspect ratio of the photo).
+For the secondary photos, the process is similar but you only have the choice of cropping them to be square (1×1) or double (either a 2×1 landscape or 1×2 portrait based on the aspect ratio of the image).
 The interface makes it easy to preview / select cropping and add / delete pieces.
-Add a bunch of photos and keep the ones that look good at those aspect ratios.
+Add a bunch of images and keep the ones that look good at those aspect ratios.

 Step 5: Publish / Polish Your Collection